ilios/user-guide/courses-and-sessions/offerings/create-single-offering.md

 ## Permissions Note

 Adding an Instructor to an Offering automatically adds a "Session Instructor" permission for this Instructor's relationship with this Session.
-The Instructor can modify this session but **NOT** any other sessions unless they are given higher permissions elsewhere - at the Course, Program, or School level or are attached as an Instructor to other Sessions Offerings.
+The Instructor can modify this session but **NOT** any other sessions unless they are given higher permissions elsewhere - at the Course, Program, or School level or are attached as an Instructor to Offerings pertaining to other Sessions.